olawuwo-abideen/olawuwo-abideen/README.md

-### Hi there 👋
+### Hi there, I'm Olawuwo Abideen  👋

-**olawuwo-abideen/olawuwo-abideen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m looking for intership or entry level Backend Engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning microservices and system design
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on open source project
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- 💬 Ask me about; Documentation and Web Engineering
 - 📫 How to reach me: ...
 - GitHub: [@Olawuwo Abideen](https://github.com/olawuwo-abideen)
 - Twitter: [@Olawuwo Abideen](https://twitter.com/olawuwo_abideen)